jamesjonesphoenix/X3-Colour-By-Race/README.md

 ## Install

 Download the [latest release](https://github.com/jamesjonesphoenix/colour-by-race/releases) from Github.
 You probably want to download the `.zip` file not the `.tar.gz` file.
 Unzip the download and copy paste files into the `X3/addon/` folder.
 Files in the `scripts/` folder go into the `scripts/` folder.
-File in the `t/` folder go into the `t/` folder.
+Files in the `t/` folder go into the `t/` folder.

 Launch the game and load a save or start a new game.
 Navigate to `Main menu->Gameplay->Artificial life Settings` and activate the plugin.